Tuesday Tips: Emory MBA Essays and Tips 2023-2024

 To prepare for this video essay, make sure to practice, practice, practice.
 Take some time to think about what you want the admissions committee to know about you.
 Do you have any personal stories to tell here?
 Then, record yourself talking about these themes or telling your story.
 Practice several times until it feels natural.

-Should you feel there is an important part of your story missing from your application (e.g., unexplained gaps in work experience, choice of recommenders, academic probation issues), please use this section to provide a brief explanation.
-We ask that you limit your response to 100 words; responses in bullet point format are preferred.
+If there is an important part of your story missing from your MBA application (e.g., unexplained gaps in work experience, choice of recommenders, academic probation issues), please use this section to provide a brief explanation.
+Please use bullets if you need to address more than one topic.
+(200-word limit)

 This essay is for anything about your Emory MBA application you need to explain.
 An example might be if you have gaps in your resume.
 Other issues include a low GPA or GMAT, few promotions, or a recommender that is not a current supervisor.